 |Height (est.)||1,536 mm|

 |Trunk Capacity||578 litres (seats up)/1,456 litres (seats down)|

 |Power||115 kW (154 bhp)|

 |Torque||260 Nm (192 lb ft)|

 |Combined Power Consumption||17.5 kWh/100 km (3.6 miles/kWh)|

-The MG 5 SW estate should be offered with features like LED headlights, DRLs and taillights, electric sunroof, 16-inch alloy wheels, PM 2.5 air filter, 6-way power driver seat with manual lumbar support, front seat heating, rear foot ventilation, etc. Several advanced driving assistance technologies are also expected, including LDW (Lane Departure Warning), AEB (Automatic Emergency Braking), FCW (Forward Collision Warning) and SAS (Speed Assist System).
+The MG 5 SW estate is offered with features like projector headlights, LED DRLs, 16-inch alloy wheels, a 6-way power driver seat with manual lumbar support, front seat heating, rear foot ventilation, etc.

-The MG 5 electric estate currently has no direct competitor in the UK in 2020.
-It will be the only electric station wagon on sale in the country when it arrives at the end of this year.
-Electric cars in the UK usually come in hatchback (Honda e, Nissan Leaf, VW e-Up! & Mini electric), sedan (Hyundai Ioniq & Tesla Model 3) and SUV body types (Tesla Model X, Audi e-tron and Hyundai Kona).
-MG is the first company to have identified the need for a zero-emissions station wagon that is preferred by fleet operators and families which travel with a lot of luggage.
+The MG5 EV electric estate currently has no direct competitor.
+It is the only electric station wagon on sale in the UK and the world.
+Electric cars in the UK and Europe usually come in hatchback (Honda e, Nissan Leaf, VW e-Up! & Mini electric), sedan (Hyundai Ioniq & Tesla Model 3) and SUV body types (Tesla Model X, VW ID.4 and Hyundai Kona).
+MG is the first company to have identified the need for a zero-emissions station wagon that is preferred by fleet operators and families who travel with a lot of luggage.